rancher/rancher-docs/docs/reference-guides/rancher-webhook.md

 **Note:** This temporary workaround may violate an environment's security policy.
 This workaround also requires that port 9443 is unused on the host network.

-**Note:** Helm uses secrets by default to store information.
-This is a resource that some webhook versions validate.
-In these cases, directly update the deployment with the hostNetwork=true value using kubectl, then update the webhook configuration as specified above.
+**Note:** By default, Helm stores information as secrets.
+Secrets are a resource that some webhook versions validate.
+In these cases, directly update the deployment with the `hostNetwork=true` value using kubectl, then update the webhook configuration as specified above.

 ### Private GKE Cluster